 Health insurance coverage is also highly recommended for spouses and children who are accompanying an international student to Canada.
-Couple or family coverage is available with the Blue Cross Health Insurance Plan for Concordia International Students, but must be purchased WITHIN 31 DAYS of the arrival of the spouse and/or children to Canada.
-However, there is no obligation for your dependents to be covered by this Plan.
 For information on other insurers who provide Visitor's Insurance on an individual basis, please see a list of websites below.
 You can compare their plans and choose the one that best fits your current situation.
 Keep in mind that not all plans are comparable and it is the responsibility of the student to check on the plan details.

 Please note that international students MUST be covered by the Blue Cross Health Insurance Plan for Concordia International Students even if their dependents are covered by another insurance provider.

 For any pregnancy-related issues which involve your Blue Cross Health Insurance Plan, please read some FAQs, below or visit the ISO.

 Information on how to register your child or children with the Québec health insurance plan (RAMQ).

 As of September 22, 2021, accompanying Children of temporary residents under 18 years of age whether they were born in Quebec or not are eligible for the Quebec health insurance plan - Régie de l'assurance maladie du Québec(RAMQ), provided that they meet the eligibility criteria .
 This includes:

 - Children temporarily living in Québec, for example, those of foreign workers or students.

 - Children without legal status in Canada.
 Refugee claimants are not eligible for the Quebec health insurance; however, they may be eligible for the Federal Interim Health Insurance plan.